bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ![migrate](../../public/images/syscall_unit_test/migrate_32bit_app_to_64bit_hardware.svg)

 ???
-ILP32 could choise which type of syscall, compat, or normal?
+**ILP32 could choise which type of syscall, compat, or normal?**. prepare the discussion of ILP32 about syscall later.
 I will mention the difference design of it.

+Example:
+Difference type of application will call difference set of syscall.
+The compat syscall will be called if it is the aarch32 application.
+These syscall include the necessary convertion of parameter of syscall.

+Unused:
+The kernel will decide which set of syscall provided to application by checking the elf type and architecture, when the application enter the kernel.
+We know that we need different implementation of syscall for different abi of binary.

 ### ILP32 enablement
 ![enablement](../../public/images/syscall_unit_test/aarch64_ilp32_architecture.png)